Probabilistic Symmetry for Multi-Agent Dynamics: PECCO

-In order to implement \autoref{eqn:invariant_prob}, we assume future positions follow a multivariate normal distribution ${x}^{(i)}_{j} \sim N(\mu^{(i)}_{j},\Sigma^{(i)}_{j})$.
-This is a common assumption in trajectory forecasting literature \cite{trajpredsurvey} and provides a parametric closed form for computing confidence regions and the score function.
+In order to implement \autoref{eqn:invariant_prob}, we assume future positions follow a multivariate normal distribution ${x}^{(i)}_{j} \sim N(\mu^{(i)}_{x,j},\Sigma^{(i)}_{x,j})$.
+This is a common assumption in trajectory forecasting literature \citep{trajpredsurvey} and provides a convenient parametric form for optimization and reasoning.
+In the following expositions we omit the underscore $x$ for simplicity.